 The requirement of a degree depends upon personal interests, in some situations, you may need it as an entry pass for a job, but with changing times and work-from-home culture, skills are much more in demand than just having college degrees.
 That doesn’t mean you should throw it away if you have one.
 Having a degree is a plus in the job market.

 Degrees do have their benefits, and we can’t deny that:

 - It makes a person more confident in his approach and outlook.

-- Going through a college degree can be an essentials part of personality development.
+- Going through a college degree can be an essential part of personality development.

-- If you lack people skills, it can help boost your morale among people that will eventually help your professional life.
+- If you lack people skills, it can help boost your morale among people which will eventually help your professional life.